avisi-group/borealis/README.md

 ## Docker

-`Dockerfile` included for reference on building `borealis` but Github Actions workflow is more likely to be up-to-date and correct.
+The included `Dockerfile` builds, tests, and generates documentation for `borealis`.
+It is used by the GitHub Actions workflow for CI.
+For that reason, the Docker image should always be compatible with `x86_64` while `aarch64` (and non-Linux) support will be provided on a best-effort basis.

-## Workspace Contents
+## Workspace Packages

 ### `borealis`